Irvine Spectrum Center

-The Irvine Spectrum Center is an outdoor shopping center developed by the Irvine Company, located in the Irvine Spectrum district on the southeast edge of Irvine, California.
-The mall features Nordstrom and Target department stores, a ferris wheel, and a Regal Cinemas 21-screen movie theater.
+The Irvine Spectrum Center is a lifestyle center developed by the Irvine Company, located in the Irvine Spectrum district on the southeast edge of Irvine, California, United States.
+The center features Nordstrom and Target department stores, a ferris wheel, and a Regal Cinemas 21-screen movie theater.
 Built over a 10-year period, the first phase of the center opened in 1995 and the second phase followed in 1998.
 The third phase was completed in 2002.
 The fourth and fifth phases were built and completed between 2005 and 2006.
-The mall was used for establishing shots of the fictional "Mall of Miami" in the Disney Channel television series Austin and Ally.

 History

 Planning of the development of the area began in 1985.
 In 1989, the Irvine Company completed two 15-story office towers at the site.
 The retail and entertainment portion of the development, then known as the "Entertainment Center at the Irvine Spectrum Center", began construction in 1993.
-This first phase of the mall opened in 1995 and consisted of Edwards Cinemas' 21-screen multiplex, Oasis Food Court, and GameWorks.
+This first phase of the center opened in 1995 and consisted of Edwards Cinemas' 21-screen multiplex, Oasis Food Court, and GameWorks.
 The second phase opened in 1998.
 The mall's carousel was added in 2001.
 In 2002, the mall's third phase opened, adding a "Giant Wheel" Ferris wheel, and the centers two anchor stores, Robinsons-May and Nordstrom.
 Robinsons-May was re-branded as Macy's in 2006 after it was bought by Macy's.
 Another expansion opened in 2006, adding Target as a third anchor.
 Smaller expansions have been added since, such as the Clock Court restaurants and a children's play area.
-2016 saw the completion of 200 Spectrum Center, an office tower on the northwestern edge of the property, designed by Pei Cobb Freed & Partners.
+In 2016, 200 Spectrum Center, an office tower on the northwestern edge of the property designed by Pei Cobb Freed & Partners, was completed.
 At 323 feet tall, 200 Spectrum Center is the tallest building in Orange County.
 Since 2003, a skating rink has been offered during the winter months, adjacent to the Giant Wheel.
 Macy's closed its Irvine Spectrum location in 2016.

-Regal Cinemas

-The Regal Cinemas originally opened as Edwards Cinema 21 and had a 21-screen movie theater that was once the largest movie theater in the western United States.
-During development, the Edwards company code-named it "The Big One".
-This remained the movie theater's nickname until other theaters eclipsed its screen count, particularly 30-screen AMC Theatres megaplex at The Outlets at Orange.
-The theater bore over two miles of pink and purple neon lights.
-On August 21, 2020, the movie theater reopened as Regal Cinemas with a new modern look.